ArcInstitute/ScreenPro2/README.md

 ### Step 3: Data visualization

-Once the phenotypes are calculated, you can extract and explore the results using the `.phenotypes` attribute of the `ScreenPro` object.
+Once the phenotypes are calculated, you can extract and explore the results using the `.phenotypes` attribute of the `PooledScreens` object.
 Currently, there are very limited functionalities built-in to visualize the results, but we are working on adding more features to make it easier for users.
 However, you can easily extract the results and use other libraries like `seaborn` and `matplotlib` in Python or `ggplot2` in R to visualize the results.

 ___